-Voter Entity Segment Vote Comment James L. Jones Southwest Transmission Cooperative, Inc. 1 Negative A distinct lack of clarity around the characteristics of an "endpoint" and what devices are in scope as being associated with "data communication links".
-Unfortunately, the proposed interpretation provides no meaningful clarity.
-The interpretation is still hazy in my mind.
+Voter Entity Segment Vote Comment James L. Jones Southwest Transmission Cooperative, Inc. 1 Negative A distinct lack of clarity around the characteristics of an "endpoint" and in scope as being associated with "data communication links".
+Unforture proposed interpretation provides no meaningful clarity.
+The interpretation my mind.
 Response1: Thank you for your comment.
 The drafting team interprets the endpoint to mean the device at which a physical or logical communication link terminates.
 The endpoint is the Electronic Security Perimeter access point if access into the Electronic Security Perimeter is controlled at the endpoint, irrespective of which Open Systems Interconnection (OSI) layer is managing the communication.
-Donald S. Watkins Bonneville Power Administration 1 Negative BPA believes the interpretation wording of Question 4 that "the termination points of an encrypted tunnel must be treated as an "access point"" is too restrictive and will conflict with other interpretations.
+Donald S. Watkins in a substitution of the s Negative BPA believes the interpretation wording of Question 4 that "the termination points of an encrypted tunnel must be treated as an "access point"" is too restrictive and will conflict with other interpretations.
 Specifically the PACW request for interpretation of CIP-006-